 On the first night of Passover, a Seder dinner will take place in most observant homes where children and adults alike will be reading from their Haggadot (that’s the plural of Haggadah).
-So WTF is Passover?
-For you non MOTs, you can learn here.
+So what is Passover?
+For you non MOTs, you can learn more here.

 22 Modern Art Haggadahs For Passover

 above: a traditional Passover Seder (getty images)

 A compilation of biblical passages, prayers, hymns, and rabbinic literature meant to be read during the Passover Seder, a ceremonial meal held in Jewish homes to commemorate the Israelite redemption from Egypt in biblical times.

 Growing up in my household, you had the choice to read from the mimeographed or ditto machine duplicated and bound Haggadah (that still smelled like carbon paper) or the incredibly boring text laden one handed out by the local synagogue- complete with drawings of stick figures.